winhamwr/craigslist/2012_06_roommate.md

   to the mall without stepping outside?
 * Does a 5-minute walk home from the downtown bars sound swell?

-If you answered yes to all of these questions, then cool.
+If you answered yes to all of these questions, then sweet.
-We approve of your preferences.
+Has anyone ever told you that you have excellent taste?

-You're pretty cool.
-I like your shoes.
+Also, you're pretty cool and I like your shoes.

 Wanna hang out?